 It was invented in France sometime in the 1860s and was first manufactured by the Michaux Company between 1867 and 1869.
-The Velocipede would fall out favor soon after.
+The Velocipede would fall out of favor relatively quickly.

 Inventor/Developer: Eugène Meyer

 Inspired by the success of the "Boneshaker", Eugène Meyer decided to improve on the design.
-This led to the creation of the High-Wheeler bicycle that incorporated one large front and one smaller rear, wire-spoked wheel.
+This led to the creation of the high-wheeler bicycle that incorporated one large front wheel and one smaller, wire-spoked rear wheel.

-The high wheel allowed the rider to travel farther with a single rotation of the pedals from human direct-power.
+The high wheel allowed the rider to travel farther with a single rotation of the pedals.

-In Britain, it became known as the "Penny Farthing" after its resemblance to a British penny and farthing coins, one much larger than the other, so that the side view resembles a penny leading a farthing.
+In Britain, it became known as the "Penny Farthing" after its resemblance to the British penny and farthing coins, one much larger than the other, so that the side view resembled a penny leading a farthing.

 Inventor/Developer: Harry John Lawson/John Kemp

-In 1876 one Englishman, Harry John Lawson invented the revolutionary Safety bicycle.
-This bike featured a strong metal chain powered by two pedals, two wheels and a frame very similar to modern bicycles.
+In 1876, Englishman Harry John Lawson invented the revolutionary Safety bicycle.
+This bike featured a strong metal chain driven by two pedals, along with two equally-sized wheels, and a frame very similar to that of the modern bicycle.

 The true bicycle was born.

-Early marketing for these bicycles focussed on their relative "safety" when compared to its predecessors - and too great success.
-It also featured direct steering that proved to be very popular.
+Early marketing for these bicycles focussed on their relative "safety" when compared to their predecessors - and to great success.
+The bike also featured direct steering, another safety feature that proved to be very popular.